Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Save $50

-Prefer Nest's current-gen, outdoor camera?
-The rugged, weather-proof Nest Cam IQ Outdoor typically sells for a steep $199, but you'll be able to pick it up for $50 off at Lowe's from Nov.
-22 through Nov 28.
+Prefer Nest's weatherproofed outdoor camera?
+The rugged, weather-proof Nest Cam Outdoor typically sells for a steep $199, but you'll be able to pick it up for $50 off at Lowe's and Kohl's starting Nov.

-Here's a terrific deal on Nest's excellent video doorbell, which our camera and doorbell pro Megan Wollerton called "the smartest video doorbell available today." $70 off is about as much as a discount as we've ever seen on it -- look for the deal at Lowe's starting on Nov.
 22.

 Save $70